 - 1½ cup all-purpose flour

-- 1½ teaspoon cardamom
+- 2 teaspoon ground cardamom

-- ½ teaspoon salt
+- ½ teaspoon sea salt

 Instructions

-- Cut butter into 1″ pieces, add to a stand mixer, along with sugar.
+- Slice butter into 1″ pieces, add to a stand mixer, along with sugar.
 Mix with a paddle attachment until thoroughly blended.
 Scrape down the sides of the bowl with a spatula as needed.

 - Spoon cookie batter into a large ziplock bag or Saran wrap and roll into a log.
 Chill the dough in the fridge for a minimum of 30 minutes.

-Pre-heat oven to 350° F.
+Pre-heat oven to 350°F

 - Using a pastry scraper, slice the chilled dough in half, then in quarters.
 Slice each quarter into five to 6 equal discs.
 Place discs on a parchment-lined baking sheet.